 The Merkel lab is interested in smart drug delivery systems.
-Our research is subdivided into the following topics:
+Our research on drug and RNA delivery is subdivided into the following topics:

 Local administration routes